SciKit-Surgery/scikit-surgeryspeech/README.rst

     git clone https://github.com/Picovoice/Porcupine.git

-Then, you have to set the following environment variables (here the path is just relative to the Porcupine folder, set the full path) :
+Then, you have to set the following environment variables (here the paths are just relative to the Porcupine folder, set the full paths) :

 ::